-This plugin adds custom blocks to extend Gutenberg’s editing capabilities to better build custom layouts and make Gutenberg able to do more closely what popular page builders can do.
-With the Kadence Row Layout Block you can better control columns for different screen sizes plus it gives you full row editing tools like padding, backgrounds, overlays with gradients, vertical align and much more.
-Try Kadence Blocks Demo Testing Custom Blocks Include Row Layout – demo Advanced Heading – demo Advanced Button – demo Tabs – demo Icon – demo Spacer / Divider – demo Key Block Features The Row Layout block can have 1-6 columns and any other blocks can be nested inside.
-So as a single column block it’s a powerful wrapper because you can create very custom backgrounds and define padding and margin both for desktop and mobile layouts.
-The Advanced Heading block provides full control for your heading, including font family (all google fonts), font weight, font style, font size (with tablet and mobile control), line height, color, letter spacing, alignment and margin.
-The Advanced Button block allows you to have up to 5 buttons side by side.
-Plus, you can control each individually, both with static and hover styles, and each button can have an added icon next to the text.
-The Tabs Block is highly customizable with unique tab title settings for spacing, color, icons, and text.
+This plugin adds custom blocks and options to extend Gutenberg’s editing capabilities so you can create custom layouts and more engaging content.
+This plugin is meant to be a toolkit that makes the WordPress block editor capable of creating content usually only possible through popular page builder plugins.
+For example, with the Kadence Row Layout Block you can better control columns for different screen sizes plus it gives you full row editing tools like padding, backgrounds, overlays with gradients, vertical-align and much more.
+Try Kadence Blocks Demo Testing Custom Blocks Include Row Layout – demo Advanced Gallery – demo Form – demo Advanced Heading – demo Advanced Button – demo Tabs – demo Accordion – demo Testimonials – demo Icon – demo Spacer / Divider – demo Info Box – demo Icon List – demo Video Tutorial Key Block Features The Row Layout block can have 1-6 columns, and any other blocks can be nested inside.
+So as a single column block, it’s a robust wrapper because you can create very custom backgrounds and define padding, margin, and dividers both for desktop and mobile layouts.
+The Advanced Gallery block allows you to add photo galleries in a masonry, grid, carousel, fluid width carousel or slider style.
+Enjoy four different optional caption locations, each with options to style font, background, etc. Within each gallery, you can define the thumbnail ratio, add an image filter, set a border radius, and add box shadows.
+You can make each image a custom link to another page or website.
+Or you can easily enable a built-in lightbox.
+Plus you can select which image size to use for your thumbnails, and lightbox image for ultimate performance.
+The Advanced Heading block provides full control for your headings, including font family (all google fonts), font weight, font style, font size (with tablet and mobile options), line height, color, letter spacing, alignment, and margin.
+Plus you can define part of the heading as a highlight and style it uniquely.
+The Advanced Button block allows you to have up to five buttons side by side.
+You can control each individually, both with static and hover styles, and each button can have an added icon next to the text.
+This block even supports video links that open in a popup all built in!
+The Tabs block is highly customizable with unique tab title settings for spacing, color, icons, and text.
 You can set up vertical or horizontal tabs, plus there are options to switch to an accordion setup for mobile.
 Each tab content is an empty canvas able to contain any other block within it.
-The Icon block allows you to add an SVG icon right into you page.
-There are over 1500 icons to choose from and with each you can control the size, color, background, border and add a link.
+The Testimonial block has four built-in preset styles to choose from and allows you to add a carousel or grid of testimonials right into your page or post.
+You can then customize the colors, fonts, size, border, and shadow to your liking.
+The Icon block enables you to add an SVG icon right into your page.
+There are over 1500 icons to choose from, and with each, you can control the size, color, background, border and add a link.
 The Spacer / Divider block allows you to optionally show a divider inside an area with a drag-able height.
 The divider has style options allowing you to set the width, height, color, line style, and opacity.
-Editor Max Width One of the challenges with creating custom column and row layouts in Gutenberg is the width of the editor in your admin.
+The Info Box Block is a box link containing an icon or image and optionally a title, description and “learn more” text.
+Configure padding, fonts, backgrounds, borders, and style static and hover colors even show a box shadow.
+Editor Max Width One of the challenges with creating column and row layouts in Gutenberg is the width of the editor in your admin.
 By default, Gutenberg uses a 650px max width for the content editor.
-When adding text to a sidebar template this works great, as the max width in the editor is comparable to the content width when using a sidebar.
-However, for content going into pages where you don’t have a sidebar, it is a poor representation of what you are actually going to get on the front end of your site.
-Not to mention it makes for a cramped space to work in if you are trying to manage a row with three columns.
-In an effort to create an easier way to use Gutenberg in a more “page building experience” we created a simple way that allows you to change the default max width for pages and for posts as well as individually change that through a page by page setting.
-Less Margin Another challenge with Gutenberg is not having an exact representation of how your content is going to look on the font end of your site.
-Gutenberg does not quite give you this becuase it’s not a front end editor and therefor doesn’t include all the css that your theme and other plugins add to style your content.
-Much of this can be reconciled as theme authors add support for Gutenberg and add key styling from the theme into Gutenberg.
-We’ve already done this with our themes and it greatly improves the editing experience.
-But Gutenberg adds in spacing between blocks that simply doesn’t exist on the front end.
-This spacing can negatively effect the way you design your content because it doesn’t represent how your page will look on the font end of your site.
-This is especially true as you start to use Gutenberg for more advanced page building.
-We’ve added in an optional less margin setting that removes a lot of this extra spacing to give a more accurate representation of how your content will look on the front end.
-We think it helps a great deal with the overall experience in Gutenberg and encourage you to try it out.
+When adding text to a sidebar template, this works great, as the max width in the editor is comparable to the content width when using a sidebar.
+However, for content going into pages where you don’t have a sidebar, it is a poor representation of what you are going to get on the front end of your site.
+Not to mention, it makes for a cramped space to work in if you are trying to manage a row with three columns.
+In an effort to create an easier way to use Gutenberg in a more “page building experience” we created a simple method that allows you to change the default max width for pages and posts, as well as individually through a page by page setting.
 Source files github Support We are happy to help as best we can with questions!
 Please use the support forums.